jhcha08/Computer-Engineering/README.md

 # Computer-Engineering
-Study of Data Structure and Algorithm with Python (Lecture of Fast Campus)
+1. Data Structure : Study of Data Structure with Python (Lecture of Fast Campus)
+2. Algorithm : Study of Algorithm with Python (Lecture of Fast Campus)
+3. Operating System : 2021-2 KHU Operating System coding assignment